Bipolar Disorder in Children and Teens

 How can I help my child or teen?

-Help begins with the right diagnosis and treatment.
-Talk to your family health care provider about any symptoms you notice.
+Help begins with an accurate diagnosis and treatment.
+Talk to your child’s health care provider about any symptoms you notice.

 If your child has bipolar disorder, here are some basic things you can do: